Introduction to LEV¶

 - LEV estimates the likelihood a CVE has already been exploited in the wild

-- It leverages and compounds historical EPSS data for evidence-based prioritization
+- It leverages and compounds historical EPSS data for evidence-based prioritization using probability theory

 - Use LEV to measure exploited CVE proportions, evaluate KEV comprehensiveness, and enhance both KEV- and EPSS-driven workflows